-In 2018, Capital Power will complete year two of a five-year $50 million program at our Genesee Generating Station located west of Edmonton.
+In 2018, Capital Power will complete year two of the five-year $35 million Genesee Performance Standard (GPS) program at our Genesee Generating Station located west of Edmonton.

-The program will improve the efficiency of the three existing power generating units by 11% by 2021 and reduce greenhouse gas emissions by roughly one million tonnes.
+The program will improve the efficiency of the three existing power generating units by 10% by 2021.

 We have tested using biofuel at our Genesee Generating Station to advance lower-carbon energy.
 Co-firing coal with biomass (sawdust, bark) and municipal solid waste could reduce up to 600,000 tonnes of CO2-equivalent (greenhouse gas) emissions per year at our facility.